Former Egyptian president Mursi jailed for 20 years

 Egypt's U.S.-backed government says the judiciary is independent and it never intervenes in its work.

-Displaying a four-finger salute symbolizing resistance to the state's crackdown on Islamists, defendants in a makeshift courtroom on the outskirts of Cairo chanted "God is Greatest" after the verdict was read.
+Displaying a four-finger salute symbolising resistance to the state's crackdown on Islamists, defendants in a makeshift courtroom on the outskirts of Cairo chanted "God is Greatest" after the verdict was read.

 The ruling is the first against Mursi, who says he is determined to reverse what he calls a military coup against him in 2013 staged by then-army chief, now president, Abdel Fattah al-Sisi.